stevcooo/ProductScraper/Readme.md

 # Azure resources
 I've mentioned a few Azure services.
 To be able to reproduce this solution you will need to use several Azure resources.
 ## Azure function
-For the Azure functions you'll need to create a [Function App](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites/kind/functionapp).
-In the process of creating the Function App, in the Hosting step you will be asked to create a Storage Account if you don't have one created previously, just type the name and the wizard will create it for you.
+For the Azure functions, you'll need to create a [Function App](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites/kind/functionapp).
+In the process of creating the Function App, in the Hosting step, you will be asked to create a Storage Account if you don't have one created previously, just type the name and the wizard will create it for you.
 You can see mine in the screenshots below.
 Once created you can check your [Storage account here](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts).
 You need this Storage Account for the Tables and Queues that we will be using in this tutorial.
 For the PlanType, also on the Hosting tab, I've selected Consumption(serverless) because that was the cheapest one that will serve the needs of this application.
 Please be aware always before creating an Azure resource to check it's pricing because it maybe will be too expensive or will not be compatible with the needs of your product/application.

 ![Function app](Images/FunctionApp.png)
 *<center>Fuction app that I'm using in this demo</center>*